Student and Academic Services

 We offer many different kinds of scholarships, awards, and assistantships.
 Learn more about them here.

-The School of Education Committee on Student Standing reviews petitions submitted by School of Education students, both graduate and undergraduate, requesting exceptions to existing policies, procedures, and academic decisions within the School of Education and Duquesne University.
+The School of Education Committee on Student Standing (CSS) reviews petitions submitted by School of Education students, both bachelor's and master's level, requesting exceptions to existing policies, procedures, and academic decisions within the School of Education and Duquesne University.
+The committee considers each case on the basis of its own merits.